pmrcCodersCorner/SIGbox/README.md

 ## Background

 This build script is part of a larger project called SIGbox.
+This script builds SIGbox on Ubuntu 21.04 running on ARM(Pi) amd AMD64 hardware

+NOTE: There is also a build script for Raspberry Pi4 running Raspberry Pi OS Full (32-bit.)amd AMD64 hardware at the [SIGPi repo](https://github.com/joecupano/SIGpi)

 Much how you see Amateur Radio operators build "go-kits" for remote or emergency operations, SIGbox is a "go-kit" for Signal Intelligence (SIGINT) enthusiasts with emphasis on capabilities in the VHF, UHF, and SHF spectrum.
 For completeness, HF spectrum related software is included for optional install.